chavo1/vault-db/README.md

-# This is an example Vault repo which generate dynamic credential to login into MySQL db
+# This repo contains an example how to generate dynamic credential with Vault to login into MySQL DB.

 ## Rrequirment